raphamorim/raphamorim.github.com/_posts/2015-04-7-sorry-i-dont-trust-in-console-time.md

 <code>var diff = (new Date).getTime() - start;</code>
 </div>

-But the truth is that even if you repeat the same code, same syntax and the same logic.
+Even if you repeat the same code, same syntax and the same logic.
 It can get quite different results when run.

 You can see what I say using the [Dromaeo](http://dromaeo.com/) (a Mozilla JavaScript performance test suite) or you browser console.
 So you realize the time in the implementation of JavaScript isn't something that you can be measuring with full certainty.